BenjaminDupre/m-b_thesis/README.md

 # **Mind and Brain Thesis**

 **Warning**: Here there is no raw Data.
 It has been already processed by using `Unity_output_tidy.m` in Matlab.
-The results are contain in Data folder.
+The results are contain in Data folder.(currently I am taking matlabfile into Python with some improvments)

 ## **List of Folders and Files:**
 - Data: contains two files which are the results of `Unity_output_tidy.m`.
 One with the meta-data of the study a second one with the data to run the analysis.